 The United States Department of Homeland Security won’t allow this method because it involves using a radioactive isotope to create the gamma rays.

 This is the gold standard when it comes to extracting cannabinoids and terpenes to create concentrates.
 It does a fantastic job of killing almost every toxin and is easy to access.
 However, it takes a lot of time and expertise and is only for use when creating potent extracts.

 This involves spraying your plants with a hydrogen peroxide solution.
-While it reduces mold and yeast, it also increases moisture, which could cause the germination of benign spores.
-Also, hydrogen peroxide spray only treats the surface level of the plant, leads to extreme oxidation, and removes terpenes while burning the plant.
+While it reduces mold and yeast, it also increases moisture.
+This process could cause the germination of benign spores.
+Also, hydrogen peroxide spray only treats the plant’s surface level.
+It leads to extreme oxidation and removes terpenes while burning the plant.

 This is likely to become one of the primary methods of choice for large scale treatment facilities.
 It is non-toxic, non-chemical, non-ionizing, and organic.
 It treats 100% of the product at once, is scalable, and very effective.
-It retains potency and terpenes.
-Radio frequency has been used in the food industry for some time now and is likely to make waves.
+Plus, it retains potency and terpenes.
+Radio frequency is widely used in the food industry and is likely to make waves in the cannabis field.
 There are machines capable of treating 100 pounds of weed in an hour!

-For growers and sellers, the goal is to find an affordable and effective way to ‘cleanse’ weed so that it is ready and safe for use.
-We can look forward to a future where clean marijuana is normal in legal states, and any company that fails to comply will be severely punished
+For growers and sellers, the goal is to find an affordable and effective way to ‘cleanse’ weed to make it ready and safe for use.
+We can look forward to a future where clean marijuana is standard in legal states.
+Any company that fails to comply will face severe penalties in this scenario.